MizaGBF/GBFAP/readme.md

 ### First, as it's currently is:
 1. Copy this repo.
 2. Setup your [CORS Proxy](https://github.com/Rob--W/cors-anywhere) of choice to be able to fetch the assets directly from GBF.
-I have one for that purpose [here](https://github.com/MizaGBF/GBFCP).
+I have one for that purpose [here, called GBFCP](https://github.com/MizaGBF/GBFCP).
 3. Change line 3 of `index.js` with the address of your proxy.
 4. **If needed**, change around the line 97 of `index.js` the value `testUri` to redirect to `assets/test.png` or something else.
 This endpoint is used to test if the Proxy is alive and must return a HTTP 200 code.
 The corresponding asset is present in the `assets/folder` if needed.

 Example if you wish to run it locally without downloading all assets:
-- Grab a copy of this repo and [here](https://github.com/MizaGBF/GBFCP).
+- Grab a copy of this repo and [GBFCP](https://github.com/MizaGBF/GBFCP).
 Install the python requirements of the later.
 - Change line 3 of `index.js` to `const CORS = 'http://localhost:8001/'`.
 - Start [here](https://github.com/MizaGBF/GBFCP) with the command `python app.py -debug` to run it in local mode.
 - Start a server in this project folder (you can use one of the server scripts).